 Surgery is usually performed under IV sedation, which is both extremely comfortable and results in less swelling and bruising than general anesthesia.
 In most cases involving a reduction in shape or size of the nose, angle or removal of a hump, the skin of the nose is separated from the underlying skeleton of bone and cartilage.
 The bone and cartilage are then reshaped and the skin re-draped over the surface.
 Patients who have a deviated septum may benefit by correction of this problem.
 The incisions are placed inside the nose, unless the surgeon uses an open approach, in which case the incisions are made across the tissue between the nostrils.
 In cases where the nostrils flare, the surgeon may make an incision at the junction between the nose and the skin of the upper lip to narrow the flared appearance.
 It is not unusual to combine rhinoplasty with chin augmentation to improve the profile.

 After the treatment patients may experience slight bruising around the area that quickly fades.
 Normal activities can be performed immediately.
 Possible side effects are temporary weakness of nearby muscles or in rare cases an eyelid may droop.
 BOTOX® Cosmetic is completely reversible so any side effect is only a temporary condition.
-The doctor will explain all risks associated at the time of your consultation.
+The doctor will explain all risks associated at the time of your consultation at Aesthetic Surgical Arts.